Bulletin – April 20, 2025

 Rosalie Hall is an accredited children’s mental health facility focusing on the needs of pregnant and parenting youth ages 12-25, their children, and their families.

-Good Shepherd provides hot meals (more than 240,000 a year), clean clothes and shelter for the homeless in our city.
+Good Shepherd provides hot meals, clean clothes and shelter for the homeless in our city.
 They help find housing and provide follow up support.
-They support the homeless who are working to overcome addictions and provide a chance to start again through the Resettlement or DARE Programs.

 Your food donations are so important as numbers of people in need continue to increase.
 Please check the expiry dates before donating since we cannot pass on food that has expired.